First off, let me just say that the juice feast is over and I feel like a million bucks. Truly. It’s like I’ve woken up.

 3/4 cup packed fresh mint leaves (or any other herb you like: basil, cilantro, parsley etc.)

 sea salt to taste

 1. Dice onions and set aside.

-2. Place two pots on the stove and add a little olive oil.
+2. Place two pots on the stove and add the fat of your choice.
 When warm, add onions to both pots and minced ginger to one, add some salt.
 Cook until onions are translucent.
 Set the “onion only” pot aside.

 4. When the carrots are almost tender, put the other pot back on the burner, add peas and stock.
 Simmer, uncovered for 5-7 minutes, just until the peas are bright green and crisp, then turn off the heat.
 Do your best not to overcook them.